+KPING

+Revenue recognition (\$153,175,000)

+Refer to Note 5 to the Financial Report.

+The key audit matter How the matter was addressed in our audit

 A substantial amount of the Group's revenue relates to revenue from the rendering of services, being service fees charged to dentists who practice using the Group's dental centres.
 Service fees represent the net amount the Group is entitled to after paying the dentists a share of total patient billings (dentist payments).
-Dentist payments are based on percentages agreed with each dentist per underlying Service Facility Agreements (agreed dentist percentages) which are variable based on the following drivers:

-- Monthly total patient billings; and - Actual time spent by the dentists at the Group's dental centres for the month per timesheet reports.

-We focused on revenue recognition of service fees as a key audit matter due to the significant audit effort to test the:

-- High volume of transactions recorded as revenue and significant value of revenue recognised; - Largely manual nature of the Group's calculation of dentist payments and therefore service fee revenue.
-This increases the risk of potential error and inconsistent application due to the number of different agreed dentist percentages and drivers, in particular around the last month of the year; and - The opening of new dental centres during the current year, which necessitated us to assess the new Service Facility Agreements and increased our audit effort in this key area.
+Dentist payments are based on percentages agreed with each dentist per underlying Service Facility Agreements (agreed dentist percentages) which are variable based on the following drivers: Monthly total patient billings; and Actual time spent by the dentists at the Group's dental centres for the month per timesheet reports.
+We focused on revenue recognition of service fees as a key audit matter due to the significant audit effort to test the: High volume of transactions recorded as revenue and significant value of revenue recognised; Largely manual nature of the Group's calculation of dentist payments and therefore service fee revenue.
+This increases the risk of potential error and inconsistent application due to the number of different agreed dentist percentages and drivers, in particular around the last month of the year; and The opening of new dental centres during the current year, which necessitated us to assess the new Service Facility Agreements and increased our audit effort in this key area.
+Our procedures included: We evaluated the appropriateness of the Group's revenue recognition policies against the requirements of the accounting standard; We tested key controls in the services fee revenue recognition process, including: Management review and approval of monthly bank account reconciliations; Management's check of the monthly total patient billings, monthly timesheet reports, and agreed dentist percentages used by the Group in the monthly dentist payment calculations; and Management's dual authorisation of dentist payments and the monthly dentist payment calculations.
+For a sample of service fees recognised throughout the financial year, we agreed the underlying inputs from the dentist fee calculation to the monthly total patient billings derived from the Group's bank statements, and the Group's bank statements, and the Group's bank statements; For a sample of service fees recognised throughout the financial year, we agreed the underlying inputs from the dentist fee calculation to the monthly total patient billings derived from the Group's bank statements, and the Group's bank statements, and the Group's bank statements, and the Group's dentists' monthly timesheet reports to check the consistency of the agreed dentist percentages to the underlying Service Facility Agreements;

 During the year, the Group entered into a contract generating management service fees revenue.
 We focused on recognition of management service fees revenue due to the complexity of the contractual arrangement and the judgement required in determining the criteria for revenue recognition.

-How the matter was addressed in our audit

-Our procedures included:

-- We evaluated the appropriateness of the Group's revenue recognition policies against the requirements of the accounting standard; - We tested key controls in the services fee revenue recognition process, including: - Management review and approval of monthly bank account reconciliations; - Management's check of the monthly total patient billings, monthly timesheet reports, and agreed dentist percentages used by the Group in the monthly dentist payment calculations; and - Management's dual authorisation of dentist payments and the monthly dentist payment calculations. - For a sample of service fees recognised throughout the financial year, we agreed the underlying inputs from the dentist fee calculation to the monthly total patient billings derived from the Group's bank statements, and the Group's dentists' monthly timesheet reports to check the consistency of the agreed dentist percentages to the underlying Service Facility Agreements; - For a sample of service fees recognised in the last fortnight of the financial year and first fortnight of the next financial year, we agreed the underlying inputs from the dentist fee calculation to the monthly total patient billings derived from the Group's bank statements, and the Group's dentists' monthly timesheet reports to check the consistency of the agreed dentist percentages to the underlying Service Facility Agreements; - We checked total patient billings and dentist payments throughout the year to the Group's bank statements.
-We compared service fees recognised during the year, to the total patient billings received less dentist payments made by the Group. - For a sample of management fees revenue recognised during the year, we assessed whether the criteria for revenue recognition had been met.
+We checked total patient billings and dentist payments throughout the year to the Group's bank statements.
+We compared service fees recognised during the year, to the total patient billings received less dentist payments made by the Group.

+5 For a sample of management fees revenue

+• For a sample of management fees revenue recognised during the year, we assessed whether the criteria for revenue recognition had been met.